-Assault.-Mary Wood was placed at the bar before Sir P. Laurie, charged with committing a violent and dangerous assault upon Mrs. ond husband heard that she had a husband living, and taxed her with wound on her nose, whereby she was rendered unable to attend to her work, having been in the hospital for the last fortnight in consequence.
+and acted the part of a good wife to him, and had worked at her basiness as a wireworker.
+Two years after her second marriage the second husband heard that she had a husband living, and taxed her with a wound on her nose, whereby she was rendered unable to attend to herer work, having been in the hospital for the last fortnight in consequence.
 It having been ascertained that the complainant in this case was still a patient in the hospital the prisoner was further remanded.

-REFUSING A FARE.-Thomas Sparrow, cab-driver, 2535, was summoned for refusing a fare on the day of the Duke of Wellington's funeral.
+Refusing a Fare.-Thomas Sparrow, cab-driver, 2535, was summoned for refusing a fare on the day of the Duke of Wellington's funeral.
 Mr. Charles Steer, of the Royal Exchange, proved that he found the defendant on the rank, and that on being called on to drive from Islington, he refused as soon as he learnt that his proper fare was all that would be paid.
 Mr. Steer said that that morning he had been asked three times by as many cabmen, 10s. for the drive from the Angel, Islington, to the City, Sir Peter Larie said he could excuse the cabman for charging a little more on such a day, when the omnibuses were charging four times their usual fares, and as a nominal penalty was considered sufficient by complaint, he would fine defendant 5s, and costs.
 The defendant declared the conviction unjust, and that rather than pay one farthing he would go to prison, no matter how long the term.
 The defendant was then, in default, committed to the House of Correction for 14 days.